 Trails has been voted for three consecutive years as the Best Affiliation Center by UST Speech Pathology Interns.
 We serve as one of the training centers for interns from UP Manila, UST, Cebu Doctors’ University and De La Salle Health Sciences Institute.
 It is our calling to teach and to share whatever knowledge and experience we have to help produce quality therapists.

 It is our vision to create a child-friendly environment where children are guided to achieve their fullest potential.

 Trails has come a long way since it was established in 2003 from the living room of its founders.
-Currently, Trails has three branches: the first one in San Pedro, Laguna, another in Dasmariñas, Cavite and its newest branch in Sampaloc, Manila.
+Currently, Trails has four branches: the first one in San Pedro, Laguna, another in Dasmariñas, Cavite, in Sampaloc Manila and its newest branch in Shaw Mandaluyong.
 More branches will be opened in the coming years as we carry out our mission of serving more families with children needing intervention.

 - DO IT WITH LOVE.
 We are passionate in everything that we do.
 No matter how small or big the task is, we pour love into it.
 This is the only way we know how because love is our identity.

 - BETTER TOGETHER.
 One is too small to achieve greatness.
 We believe that through collaboration with parents, teachers and other professionals, much progress is achieved.

 - ATTITUDE OF GRATITUDE.
 We greet each day with gratitude in our hearts.
 We are grateful for the things that happened to us, the highs and the lows, the gains and the pains.
 With this outlook, we expect overflowing of blessings.

 - WITH HUMILITY COMES WISDOM.
 We are students.
 We will keep on learning so we can give more.
 We are servants.
 Serving others makes us experience the fullness of life.
 We are seekers.
 We are desperate for God to fill us with His love.